-POLS 403-3 Social and Health Policy and Administration The evolution of social and health services in Canada in a comparative context.
-The provision of public services, federal-provincial relations and the development of community health and social services.
+POLS 403-3 Social and Health Policy and Administration This course examines the evolution of social and health services in Canada in a comparative context.
+This includes the provision of public services, federal-provincial relations and the development of community health and social services.